graphile/crystal/postgraphile/website/postgraphile/tables.md

 it takes the user account you connect to PostgreSQL with (from your connection string) and walks all the roles that this user can become within the database, and uses the union of all these permissions.
-You can influence the settings used for this via the `pgConfig.pgSettingsForIntrospection` object.
+You can influence the settings used for this via the `pgService.pgSettingsForIntrospection` object.
 Using this plugin is recommended as it results in a much leaner schema that doesn't contain functionality that you can't actually use.